Anusha019/mle-training/4.2/README.md

 2)To run python script  run python < scriptname.py >
 3) results will get displayed in the terminal and all the metrics,parameters,artifacts gets logged into mlflow

-# to build docker container
+# Build docker container
 create Dockerfile and build container ==> docker build -t image name

 to run the image
 docker run imagename

-#push docker image
+# push docker image
 docker tag imagename YOUR_DOCKERHUB_NAME/imagename docker push YOUR_DOCKERHUB_NAME/imagename